Higher Education Funding Council for Wales

-The Higher Education Funding Council for Wales (HEFCW) is the Welsh Government Sponsored Body responsible for funding the higher education sector.
+The Higher Education Funding Council for Wales (HEFCW) was the Welsh Government Sponsored Body responsible for funding the higher education sector.
+It was replaced by Medr, the Commission for Tertiary Education and Research from August 2024.

 Functions

 HEFCW distributes funds for education, research and related activities at Wales's higher education institutions, and funds the teaching activities of the Open University in Wales.
 It also funds higher education courses at further education colleges.

 The body uses resources from the Welsh Government and others to: